ShahedSabab/Face-mask-detection/README.md

 Many measurements have been taken to tackle the COVID-19 pandemic.
 Among which wearing mask is one way to prevent spreading the virus.
 The aim of this work is to detect if a person is wearing a mask or not.
 With this objective, a machine learning model is developed which leverages transfer learning to detect mask.
 The training data for this model is collected from multiple sources. <br>

 For collecting human faces with mask, a subset (1000 images) of the MAFA dataset is used.<br>
-The dataset can be foudn in http://www.escience.cn/people/geshiming/mafa.html<br>
+The dataset can be found in http://www.escience.cn/people/geshiming/mafa.html<br>
 For collecting human faces without mask, a subset of (1000 images) the UTKFace dataset is used.<br>
 The dataset can be found in https://susanqq.github.io/UTKFace/ <br>